Chigozie0706/build-a-decentralized-event-invitation-system-on-the-celo-blockchain-using-solidity-and-javascript/README.md

 [Demo Link](https://chigozie0706.github.io/ceAffairs/)

-## Section1 : Building our Smart Contract using Solidity
+## Section One: Building Our Smart Contract Using Solidity

 In this section, we will build our smart contract for the blockchain using Solidity.
 Before going into details we need to be on the Remix IDE.
 Click [here](http://remix.ethereum.org/) to navigate to Remix.